 Texas allows estates with a value below $75,000 to bypass probate with an option called a “small estate affidavit.”
 This affidavit allows heirs to collect certain assets, including vehicles, without probate.
 However, this option may not be available in all counties.

 If the car title has both the deceased and another person listed as owners, the survivor can rely on a legal principle called the “right of survivorship” to become the sole owner.
-To ensure that the survivor receives full title to the vehicle upon death, the person should enter into a “Rights of Survivorship Ownership Agreement” (Form VTR-122).
+They can submit a form and a copy of the death certificate to obtain the title in their name and then sell the car.

 While the above options may be faster and more convenient, probate might still be necessary in some situations: